damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 `http://<REVIEW_S3_BUCKET_NAME>.s3-website-us-east-1.amazonaws.com/<branchname>/`

-Here's the replacement for "pages" job we used before:
+Here's the replacement for the "pages" job we used before:

 ```yaml
 review apps: